Electroshock weapon: China

 Under the Law of the People's Republic of China on the Control of Firearms and Public Security Punishment Law, stun guns and tasers are prohibited for civilian ownership in China without an application for a state licence.
 A weapons permit is required to purchase and own a stun gun or taser.

 Czech Republic

 Electroshock weapons that require direct contact are not regulated by Czech law.
-They may be purchased, owned and carried for personal protection without any limitations and are a popular choice for self-defense alongside pepper sprays by people who don't have a license to carry a concealed firearm.
+They may be purchased, owned and carried for personal protection without any limitations.

 Taser CEWs are considered class C-I firearms under Czech law, i.e. freely available over the counter, however the owner must be older than 18, have full legal capacity, place of residence in the Czech Republic, clean criminal record, full mental capacity and must register the taser with police.

 Finland

 In Finland possession of a Taser CEW is legal only for police officers.
 Police have been using Taser CEWs since 2005.
 Nowadays there is one in almost every patrol car.